 Razor burn is a major pain — both literally and figuratively — and if you opt for dry shaving, it can be a very real result.
 If you choose to dry shave instead of following the proper method, your razor has no slip to help remove the hair without irritating the skin.
 In turn, your skin may be left looking and feeling red and tender.
 And yes, there may even be those pesky shave bumps and ingrown hairs left in the wake of your razor.

 2. You’re More Prone to Nicks and Cuts

-Wet shaving and wet shaving products were created to lubricate the skin for a seamless shave.
-Not only do these products prep your skin for your razor, but they can also help to prevent any nicks, cuts, and friction burn.
+Shaving products were created to lubricate the skin for a seamless hair removal session.
+Not only do these products prep your skin for your razor, but they can also help prevent any nicks, cuts or friction burns.
 Neglecting to shave with water and the proper products can make it more likely that you cut yourself.

-Shaving products don’t only help you shave; they also often have nourishing ingredients that are doing your skin a favor in the dryness department.
+Shaving products don’t only help you shave, they also often have nourishing ingredients that are doing your skin a favor in the dryness department.
 By cutting them out of your routine and shaving skin that’s dry, you may actually end up with extra dry skin.

 The purpose of shaving is to remove hair from the skin for a soft and smooth feel, and using the right products is a key part of that.
 No shaving cream or gel means your razor isn’t gliding over your skin and catching every hair as it should; instead of enjoying smooth skin, you’re likely to be left with a bit of stubble.

 If you find yourself in a rush with only a razor blade and nothing to wet your skin with, heed the below steps to dry shave safely.